 • Supervising Accountant

 Robin is a certified public accountant (CPA) with over 30 years of experience in public accounting specializing in small business services including payroll, taxes and the training and utilization of Quickbooks software.
-In addition to her work at the PRC, she is employed by the School District of Lancaster as an accountant in the business office.
+In addition to her work at PRC, she is employed by the School District of Lancaster as an accountant in the business office.

 Diana Miller